LATEST NEWS

 We are committed to the planning and delivery of a highly successful precinct.
 To plan for the precinct, the proposal must extend beyond the supermarket.

-The initial proposal for redevelopment will complement local businesses and traders, drawing customers to the precinct with convenient pedestrian access and parking for cars.
+The outcome outlined in the Planning Proposal for the redevelopment will complement local businesses and traders, drawing customers to the precinct with convenient pedestrian access and parking for cars.

 How will parking and access impacts be managed?
 There are businesses operating near the existing supermarket and their customers rely on easy-to-access parking spaces.